vegantransistor/BoschSmartHome/P4/README.md

 ## Set up SSH

 Connect the Smart Home Controller to your PC with an Ethernet Cable.
-Connect the serial interface to your PC and start the SSH daemon on the Smarthome Controller:
+Connect the serial interface to your PC and start the SSH daemon on the Smarthome Controller via the serial interface:

 ```
 systemctl start ssh
 ```
-Then SSH the device.
-First find out the IP address of the device with `ip addr`:
+Find out the IP address of the device with `ip addr`:

 ```
 2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel qlen 1000